prathikmr7/KubernetesDocs/Kubernetes Deep Dive: Objects & Operations.md

 ## 📦 Kubernetes Pods: The Basics

-Pods are the smallest deployable units in Kubernetes, encapsulating one or more containers (usually one). [cite: 96] They share the same IP address, ports, and can share storage volumes.
+Pods are the smallest deployable units in Kubernetes, encapsulating one or more containers (usually one). [ : 96] They share the same IP address, ports, and can share storage volumes.

-### Pod Creation Ways [cite: 101]
+### Pod Creation Ways

 There are two primary ways to create Pods: